 3 eating houses

-Some now defunct trades such as as tripe dressing were based on this street during the 19th century due to the nearby location of the Castle and South City meat markets.
-The ultimate cheap cut, tripe had to be meticulously cleaned and prepared to make it fit for human consumption.
-There are echoes of this popular staple in the food emporium of Fallon and Byrne, where French-style tripe sausages (andouillettes) can be bought today.
-But the voices of the Central Telephone Exchange which once swirled around this high-ceilinged building are silent forever.
+Some now defunct trades such as as tripe dressing were prominent on this street during the 19th century due to the nearby location of the Castle and South City meat markets.
+As the ultimate cheap cut, tripe had to be meticulously cleaned and prepared to make it fit for human consumption.
+There are echoes today of this once-popular staple on Irish dinner plates in the large food emporium of Fallon and Byrne, where French-style tripe sausages (andouillettes) can be bought.
+But the voices of the Central Telephone Exchange which once swirled around the high-ceilings of this same building are silent forever.

 © Denise Dowdall February 2018